TWKB/Specification/twkb.md

 bit 6-8:  number of dimensions (ndims)

-####2D Bounding box
+#### Bounding box
 4 varInt<br>
-If the bounding box bit in the first byte is set a 2D bounding boxe comes next.
+If the bounding box bit in the first byte is set a bounding box comes next.
-A bounding box is represented by it's lower left x and y value as varInt followed by delta-values to find the upper right corner as varInts.
+A bounding box is represented with varInts like:<br>
+xMin, deltax, ymin, deltay, .......
+This way a 2d box can be read without knowing the number of dimmensions (and then juming to next geoemtry.
+If the geoemtries is to be read all dimmensions of the bbox must of course be read.)

 ###Description type by type